kkakey/rrep/Mapping/oregon_congressional/README.md

 <img src="https://raw.githubusercontent.com/kkakey/rrep/refs/heads/main/Mapping/oregon_congressional/output_area_diff/plan1-11252.png" width="400" >
 </p>

-- It is impossible to generate a map that allows for a majority-minority district in Oregon
+- It is impossible to generate a map that allows for a majority-minority district in Oregon utilizing 2022 ACS population data